-TOP - Illustrative masterplan of The Mount Project BOTTOM - Topographic and surface hydrology analyses The Mount Project.
+TOP - Illustrative masterplan of The Mount Project BOTTOM - Topographic and surface hydrology analysesThe Mount Project.
+Courtesy of Jebel Bausher Heights LLC vehicular routes and hiking routesThe Mount Project.
 Courtesy of Jebel Bausher Heights LLC

 Following the respect of hydrological regimes an analysis of the slope gradients was undertaken using scripting in Rhino and Grasshopper to identify developable land that would minimize use of land that was steeper than 30 degrees slope.